gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

 using ODBC, DataFrames, Configs
 ```

 The first thing you might ask if you're new to Julia is "what's the difference between `import` and `using`?"
-Well `import` works the same as in Python, `import MyModule` would bring into scope functions which will remain accessible using `MyModule`, such as `MyModule.x` and `MyModule.y`, kind of like using `import numpy` in Python and then running `numpy.array([])`.
+Well `import` works the same as in Python, `import MyModule` would bring into scope[[3]](#f3) functions which will remain accessible using `MyModule`, such as `MyModule.x` and `MyModule.y`, kind of like using `import numpy` in Python and then running `numpy.array([])`.
 However, `using` in Julia is equivalent to running `from numpy import *` in Python, which would bring all of Numpy's functions into scope, allowing you to run `array([])` in Python.
 Should you wish to only import specific functions into scope in Julia, all you need to do is `import MyModule: x, y` which would now make functions `x` and `y` accessible in scope.

 `Pkg` is the package manager bundled with Julia.
-We can not only use it to install packages but to also create virtual environments[[3]](#f3) to run our code from.
+We can not only use it to install packages but to also create virtual environments[[4]](#f4) to run our code from.
 By running `Pkg.activate(".")` we are telling Julia's package manager to activate a new virtual environment in the current directly for us to install our Julia dependencies in.
 This will automatically create two new files, `project.toml` and `Manifest.toml`, the former will list all our direct dependencies while the latter will list the indirect dependencies which our direct dependencies will rely on.
 These two files will allow any other developer to recreate the same virtual environment as ours which will be neat for reproducing this example.

 Next will use the `Pkg.add` function to add a list of Julia packages we'd like to install, and use the `using` command to import them into scope.
 Now that we've set up our Julia environment with the dependencies we will need to run this example, we can begin loading configurations from our config file using `Configs.jl`'s `getconfig` function.
 This function returned a `NamedTuple` which is a Julia type that has two parameters: a tuple of symbols giving the field names, and a tuple type giving the field types.
 This means that we can use the field names from the config file itself to access them directly using the `.` parameter.